 The red grape variety (also VB 91-26-5) is an interspecific new breeding between Cabernet Sauvignon x unknown resistance partners.
 It contains genes from Vitis amurensis and Vitis vinifera.
-The hybrid was crossed in 1991 by Valentin Blattner, the owner of a vineyard in Soyhières in the canton of Jura in Switzerland.
-The early maturing vine is susceptible to powdery mildew but resistant to frost.
+The hybrid was crossed in 1991 by the vineyard owner Valentin Blattner in Soyhières in the canton of Jura in Switzerland.
+The early ripening vine is susceptible to powdery mildew but resistant to frost.
 It produces fruity red wines.
-The variety is grown exclusively by the producer Colonjes (after whom it is named) in the Netherlands and in Sweden.
-In 2016, however, no stocks were recorded (statistics Kym Anderson).
+The variety is grown exclusively in the Netherlands by the producer Colonjes (after whom it is named) and in Sweden.
+However, no stocks were reported in 2016 (Kym Anderson statistics).

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 24,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW